awsdocs/amazon-redshift-developer-guide/doc_source/r_SVV_TABLE_INFO.md

 ## Sample queries<a name="SVV_TABLE_INFO-sample-queries"></a>

 The following example shows encoding, distribution style, sorting, and data skew for all user\-defined tables in the database\.
-Note that "table" must be enclosed in double quotes because it is a reserved word\.
+Here, "table" must be enclosed in double quotation marks because it is a reserved word\.

 ```
 select "table", encoded, diststyle, sortkey1, skew_sortkey1, skew_rows